sharkwouter/boxman/README.md

-boxman show package  # Print information about a package boxman list  # Print a list of available packages boxman installed  # Print a list of installed packages boxman file_list  # Print a list of installed file_list
+boxman show package  # Print information about a package boxman list  # Print a list of available packages boxman installed  # Print a list of installed packages boxman files  # Print a list of installed file_list boxman config  # Print the configuration
 ```

-**Currently only list, search and show work!
-Install, update, remove and installed do not work!**

 ## Configuration